obvios/Easy-Cash-Flow/index.md

 **Privacy Policy**

 By using the app "Easy Cash Flow" you are consenting to our policies regarding the collection, use and disclosure of personal information set out in this privacy policy.
+This SERVICE is provided at no cost and is intended for use as is.

 **Information Collection and Use**